PocketRelay/Website/docs/server/4-configuration.md

 > New server connection tunneling is included in server version >= v0.6.0-beta and client version >= 0.4.0
 > for details about tunneling see https://github.com/PocketRelay/Server/issues/64

-Server network tunneling allows the clients to tunnel the game connection through the server by using the sevrer as a relay.
+Server network tunneling allows the clients to tunnel the game connection through the server by using the server as a relay.
 This is enabled by default and set to "Stricter".
 Tunneling helps to avoid common pitfalls and connection issues that are encountered with stricter NATs